nori0aw/OctoPrintWifiDisplay/README.md

 # OctoPrintWifiDisplay
-OctoPrint Wifi Display is a Esp8266 based project that will display the status from Octoprint instance and display it on character LCD screen (20X4)
+OctoPrint Wifi Display is a Esp8266 based project that will display the status from mqtt plugin of Octoprint instance and display it on character LCD screen (20X4).

 Boards:
  - ESP8266